kevlar-kt/kevlar/docs/pages/modules/integrity/implementation.md

 In this case the conversion (you can use online tools to do this) yields `J+nqXLfuIO8B2AmhkMYHGE4jDyw=`.

 !!! fail "Play Signing"
-    Since we don't have access to the keystore file if we use Play Signing, this method is not viable in that case, and you have to resort to uploading a dummy version of the app to have it signed and spit out the signature.
+    Since we don't have access to the keystore file if we use Play Signing, this method is not viable in that case, and you have to resort to uploading a dummy version of the app, download its play-signed version through the releases page, and extract the signature from that APK file.

 ## Obfuscating metadata